edmundedgar/did-plc-p2p-guard-rails/README.md

 ### Why sign messages individually instead of using the signature of the merkle roots?

-Since the design calls for timestampers to put their messages in a signed tree, we could skip the individual signatures and instead rely on the signed merkle root.
-We propose individual signatures here only because it seems like a less disruptive change to the current functioning of the system (just add a "sig" field to the audit log instead of an entire proof) and secondly because the need to maintain the merkle tree in realtime may have performance and scaling implications.
-If these considerations are not considered a problem, The system described would otherwise work in the same way.
+Since the design calls for timestampers to put their messages in a signed tree, we could skip the individual signatures and instead rely on proofs against the signed merkle root.
+We propose individual signatures here only because it seems like a less disruptive change to the current functioning of the system (just add a "sig" field to the audit log instead of an entire proof) and secondly because the need to maintain the merkle tree in real time for all the accounts the timestamper has updated may have performance implications and complicate some strategies for scaling.
+These considerations aside, the design would work equally well without the individual signatures.

 ### Why not require the timestamper to publish signed merkle trees?

-If trees are not published synchronously with message signing (see previous question), adding a validity rule about the publication of an additional piece of data that you don't have yet adds complexity.
+Assuming trees are not published synchronously with message signing (see previous question), adding a validity rule about the publication of an additional piece of data that you don't have yet adds complexity.

 ### Why sign `createdAt` and `CID` but not `nullified`?